Blog

 When we say small price differences, we mean even the most minor discrepancies.
 Margins are microscopic—but that’s the point.
 HFT doesn’t rely on big wins; it thrives on consistent, incremental gains over millions of trades.
 Think of it like mining cryptocurrency: individually, each mined block isn’t much, but scale it across a mining farm, and suddenly, you’re swimming in profit.

-The classy features of high-speed trading
+The most-wanted features of high-speed trading

 High speed Big Data analysis Predictive scaling

-Resilience High-load capabilities Custom hard & soft
+Resilience High-load capabilities Custom hardware software

-Here’s a real-world analogy from the blockchain: ever notice how validators on a proof-of-stake chain like Ethereum have rewarded fractions of ETH per block?
+Here’s a real-world analogy from the blockchain: ever notice how validators on a proof-of-stake chain like Ethereum have been rewarded fractions of ETH per block?
 They’re not chasing a jackpot but building wealth one block at a time.
 HFT traders operate on the same principle.

-• HFT companies can trade across borders without centralized intermediaries slowing them down—all features of the free market in a nutshell.
+HFT companies can trade across borders without centralized intermediaries slowing them down—all features of the free market in a nutshell.

 Source: The ten highest-earning HFT Firms in the World